Gustaf Söderström

 Gustaf Fredrik "Jotte" Söderström (November 25, 1865 in Stockholm – November 12, 1958 in Lidingö) was a Swedish athlete and tug of war competitor.

 He competed at the 1900 Summer Olympics and finished sixth in both shot put and discus throw.
 He also participated on the Dano-Swedish tug of war team which won the gold medal against opponents France.
 These were the first Olympic gold medals for Sweden.

+Söderström represented Djurgårdens IF.
+He is the brother of Olympic medal-winning athlete Bruno Söderström.